 Educator preparation programs will be required to align courses to the new standards and professionally licensed educators endorsed in elementary, math, science, social studies, or English will have associated professional learning requirements for licensure renewal.

 Educators, districts/BOCES, and educator preparation programs can find tailored and comprehensive information about the new requirements on the English Learner Educator Licensure Requirements webpage.

-New Endorsement: Middle School Math (grades 6-8) - The Colorado State Board of Education recently approved the issuance of a middle school math endorsement for teacher licensure.
+New Endorsement: Middle School Math (grades 6-8) - The Colorado State Board of Education approved the issuance of a middle school math endorsement for teacher licensure in 2018.
 Individuals may qualify for this endorsement by degree, 24 semester hours of coursework (as determined by a review of official transcripts), or by passing the PRAXIS 5169 exam (minimum score required: 165).
 CDE is presently working with Colorado institutions of higher education and designated agencies for alternative preparation to "fast-track" the establishment and approval of programs for the endorsement.

 Additional Pathways for SSP/School Counselor and SSP/School Nurse - The Colorado State Board of Education has expanded the rules for the issuance of a special services provider (SSP) license to allow additional pathways for individuals to obtain a school counselor or school nurse endorsement.

 School Counselor (1 CCR 301-101 Rule 7.09) - Individuals who meet all three of the following requirements may qualify for an interim authorization with a school counselor endorsement: